UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 To read an analog gas meter, read the dials from left to right, always recording the lower number if the pointer is between two digits.

 Analog meters are the most common style found in older homes, and they are also the source of most reading errors.
 The confusion usually stems from the fact that the dials do not all spin in the same direction.
+To keep the internal gears accurate, the pointers alternate between moving clockwise and counter-clockwise.

 How to Read a Digital Gas Meter